 How duplicate content hurts your SEO

-While manual actions due to duplicate content are rare, duplicate pages might confuse your users and search engines, which results in poor site performance.
+While manual actions due to duplicate content are rare, duplicate pages might confuse search engines and your users, which results in poor site performance.

-For example, if you have two or more pages with the same content, the search engine will struggle to figure out which page is the best result, as multiple pages from the same site with the same content will not be shown in the search results.
+For example, if you have two or more pages with duplicate content matter, the search engine will struggle to figure out which page is the best result, as multiple pages from the same site with the same content will not be shown in the search results.

 Find duplicate content